fyne-io/fyne-x/README.md

 A Spinner is a widget that displays a numerical value along with an increment (up) button and a decrement (down) button.
 These buttons allow incrementing or decrementing the value.
-The spinner's value is limited to be between the set minimum and maximum values, and the value increments or decrements by the set step value.
+The spinner's value is limited to be between the minimum and maximum values, and the value increments or decrements by the step value.
 The initially displayed value is set to the minimum value, or to the bound value.

-There are two types of Spinner:
-* IntSpinner for integer values.
-* Float64Spinner for float64 values.
+All Spinner values (value, minumum, maximum, and step) are stored as float64 values.
+There is a format field that determines how the value is displayed in the Spinner widget.
+If the format contains "%d" or "%+d", the value is displayed as an integer.
+Other "%" formats assume you want to display the value as a floating point number.
+It is recommended that you use "%.Xf", where X is an unsigned integer, as the format for displaying floating point numbers.

+You may include other text in the format.
+For example, if the current value is 47.15, and you specify the format as "%d %%" then the displayed value will be "47 %"

-The most typical step value for an IntSpinner value would be 1, but the step value can be set to any value greater than 0 and less than or equal to the maximum value minus the minimum value.
+The most typical step value for an integer Spinner value would be 1, but the step value can be set to any value greater than 0 and less than or equal to the maximum value minus the minimum value.

-A precision parameter is specified in the NewFloat64Spinner function to set the number of digits displayed after the decimal point.

 In addition to clicking on the up and down buttons, the spinner value can be incremented or decremented using either keyboard keys, or the mouse scroller or touchpad.
 Clicking on one of the buttons